 Why Should You Care About Social Media?

 Maybe the easier question to answer is why shouldn’t you?
 Social media is yet another mode to create communication, establish rapport and a professional or personal brand.
 Employers use social media to keep tabs on current employees and review the quality of applicants.
 What you say online matters!
 People can tell a lot about you from what you share, retweet, or post.
-Make sure you are aware of your audience to ensure you are representing yourself the way you would want potential future employers or clients to view you.
+Make sure you are aware of your audience to ensure you are representing yourself the way you would want potential future employers, academic programs or clients/patients to view you.
 Social media is another way for patients and prospective patients to reach you, find out more about your credentials, read reviews, and gain a greater understanding of your practice mission and goals.

 Being your Own Personal Manager